mindspore-ai/docs/docs/mindpandas/docs/source_en/faq.md

 - To check whether the port that is reporting the error is occupied, you can use the shell command `netstat -tunpl|grep <port>` to check the port occupancy.
 If the port conflicts, there are two solutions:
      - Method 1: Release the occupation of the conflicting port.
      - Method 2: Modify the port used by the compute engine.
 In the MindPandas installation directory `dist_executor/modules/config/config.xml`, search for the conflicting port number and change it to another available port.
-- If there is no conflict between the ports, you need to check whether the proxy is set.
-If so, please remove the `$http_proxy` environment variable.
 - To check whether there is a residual process from the last startup, you can use `ps -ef |grep mindpandas/dist_executor` to check the PID of the residual process, and then manually clean up the process.

 <br/>